Yuliang-Liu/bezier_curve_text_spotting/README.md

 # ABCNet

+**The full code has been released in the [Adet](https://github.com/aim-uofa/AdelaiDet), including the models of CTW1500 and Total-text, all the training data we used, evaluation scripts, results of detection, etc. More updates will also be conducted on [Adet](https://github.com/aim-uofa/AdelaiDet) as well.
+This repo will not be maintained anymore.**

 [Paper Link](https://arxiv.org/abs/2002.10200).
 Note this paper is not the final version.
 We will update soon.

-We will release our full code in the [Adet](https://github.com/aim-uofa/AdelaiDet) next week, including the models of CTW1500 and Total-text, all the training data we used, evaluation scripts, results of detection, etc. More updates will also be conducted on [Adet](https://github.com/aim-uofa/AdelaiDet) as well.
-This repo will not be maintained anymore.

-Thanks for your attention.

 # Run Demo